bvalosek/infusionsoft-api/README.md

 ## More Examples

-All examples use `sdk` as an instantiated DataContext with your app name and API key. ie:
+All examples use `infusionsoft` as an instantiated DataContext with your app name and API key. ie:

 ```
-var sdk = new DataContext('myAppName', 'MY_API_KEY');
+var infusionsoft = new api.DataContext('myAppName', 'MY_API_KEY');
 ```

 ### Get monthly revenue from a particular month

 ```
-sdk.Payments
+infusionsoft.Payments
     .like(Payment.PayDate, '2013-06%')
     .sum(function(x) { return x.PayAmt; })
     .done(function(total) {